boltlabs-inc/zip-spec/zip-bolt-support.rst

 Reference Implementation
 ========================

-Currently working on a reference implementation for section 2 on a fork of Zcash here: https://github.com/boltlabs-inc/zcash.
-Will update fully working examples here.
+We are currently working on a reference implementation based on section 2 in a fork of Zcash here: https://github.com/boltlabs-inc/zcash.

 References
 ==========